sensor-management-system/orchestration/docs/installation.md

 but This is the power of Docker.

 ## Compose
-1. copy the file `env.example`.
+1. copy the file `env.template`.
 Fill the variables and rename it to .env.dev
 2. Start the containers and run them in background:

     ```bash